golang/proposal/design/24543-non-cooperative-preemption.md

 instruction cache pressure) as well as stack size.
 Safe-points everywhere increase binary size, but not code size or stack size.

+### Conservative inner frame

+The runtime could conservatively scan the inner-most stack frame and registers, while using the existing call-site stack maps to precisely scan all other frames.
+The compiler would still have to emit information about where it's *unsafe* to stop a goroutine, but wouldn't need to emit additional stack maps or any register maps.

+This has the usual leakage dangers of conservative GC, but in a severely limited scope.
+Unlike conservatively scanning the whole stack, it's unlikely that any incorrectly retained objects would last more than one GC cycle because it's unlikely that an inner frame would remain the inner frame across multiple cycles.

+However, its scope is more limited.
+This can't be used for debugger call injection because the injected function call tree may need to grow the stack, which can't be done without precise pointer information for the entire stack.
+It's also potentially problematic for scheduler preemptions, since that may keep leaked pointers live for longer than a GC pause or stack scan.

 ## Compatibility